Synchronization of endogenous business cycles: Master stability analysis

-\paragraph{Two connected agents.} We start from the simplest possible system to study the interplay between dynamics and shocks in most detail.
-We will then consider a more interesting interaction structure to understand shock propagation.
-Here, we consider two connected agents, giving weight $1-\epsilon$ to their own dynamics and $\epsilon$ to dynamics of the other node.
-We assume $\epsilon=0.3$.
-The eigenvalues of $\boldsymbol K \boldsymbol L \boldsymbol K$ are $\lambda_1=0$ and $\lambda_2=2$, the corresponding eigenvectors are $\boldsymbol v_1=(1,1)/\sqrt{2} $ and $\boldsymbol v_2=(-1,1)/\sqrt{2} $.
-After the shock hits at time $\tau$, at time $t\geq\tau$ the deviations from the synchronized state in the initial basis and in the eigenbasis are related by the following equations:
+We start from the simplest possible system to study the interplay between dynamics and shocks in most detail, disregarding the network structure.
+We consider two connected agents, agent 1 and agent 2, giving weight $1-\epsilon$ to their internal dynamics and $\epsilon$ to the dynamics of the other agent.
+We simulate the two agents until they reach the synchronized state (which they always do given that we consider limit cycle dynamics), and then hit agent 1 with a positive shock.
+We first show the numerical simulations, and then make sense of the results using the formalism developed in Section \ref{sec:completesynctheory}.

-The first column of Eq. \eqref{eq:transf1} already highlights an interesting pattern.
-Given our previous discussion in Section \ref{sec:complsyncth}, the second eigenmode $\left(x_t^{\zeta,2},y_t^{\zeta,2}\right)$ eventually converges to zero, because the effective coupling is $K=\epsilon\lambda_2=0.6>0$.
-The larger the coupling coefficient $\epsilon$, the faster the second eigenmode converges to zero.
-Independently of speed, eventually both $\left(x_t^{\xi,1},y_t^{\xi,1}\right)$ and $\left(x_t^{\xi,2},y_t^{\xi,2}\right)$ converge to the first eigenmode $\left(x_t^{\zeta,1},y_t^{\zeta,1}\right)$.
-This shows analytically that, after some time, the deviations of the two agents coincide with the perturbation parallel to the synchronization manifold, reinstating a synchronized state that is different from the initial synchronized state by a constant phase shift.
-This is true for every interaction structure, as the eigenvector corresponding to $\lambda_1=0$ is always of the type $\boldsymbol v_1=(1,\ldots,1)/\sqrt{N}$, and the eigenmodes corresponding to the other eigenvalues eventually vanish.
+Figure \ref{fig:example_two_nodes} shows the dynamics in the 60 time steps following the positive shock to agent 1.
+Panel A compares the original (unshocked) to the perturbed dynamics, for both agents 1 and 2.
+It is clear that in the perturbed dynamics the two agents quickly reach synchronization again, but their business cycles permanently lead those of the original dynamics by a few time steps.
+Next, panel B shows how good the approximation of Eq. \eqref{eq:masterstab} is.
+In this panel, the perturbed dynamics of agent 1 (same as previously shown in panel A) is compared to the linearized approximation $y_t^s+y_{i,t}^\xi$.
+We see that that the exact and approximate dynamics are not identical, especially at the peaks and troughs, but overall the approximation is pretty faithful.

+Having established this, we focus on the dynamics of the shocks in the original basis and in the eigenbasis.
+In the original basis (panel C), the terms $y_{1,t}^\xi$ and $y_{2,t}^\xi$ represent the deviations of agent 1 and agent 2 from the synchronized state.
+We see that, after agent 1 is hit by a positive shock at $\tau$ and deviates positively from the synchronized state, also agent 2 deviates positively from the synchronized state after a few time steps.
+Then, after a transient, the deviations from the synchronized state become identical across the two agents and start following a limit cycle.
+In the eigenbasis (panel D), the deviations $y_{1,t}^\zeta$ and $y_{2,t}^\zeta$ correspond to the first and second eigenmode.
+While the first eigenmode starts following a limit cycle similar to the one in panel C, the second eigenmode converges to zero after a negative fluctuation which then becomes slightly positive.